JoyChurchill4/tinyquest/README.md

 - Keep changes focused and easy to review.
 - Use clear commit messages.
 - Check the project structure before adding new files.
+- Update this README when setup or usage instructions change.
+- Prefer documenting commands that can be run consistently by future contributors.

+## Suggested Workflow

+1. Clone the repository.
+2. Create a local branch for your changes.